rfl-urbaniak/backtesting/_drafts/backtesting.md

     ## [1] 1.229147

 Wow, impressive, right?
-You’d make 22%\!
+You'd make 22%!
 Well, first off, the strategy would be expected to make you hold a position only a fraction of the time, namely, 31 days per year on average, so you need to recalculate your annual estimate.

 ``` r
 mean(US500withSignal$signal)